-- a Inventor
+- o Inventor

 - o Motorhead

 - o Tinkerer

 - ... is awesome.
+Keep close.

-Keep close. - ... is a bit slow on the uptake.
+- ... is a bit slow on the uptake.
 Best explain stuff.

+In detail.

-In detail. - ... makes you nervous.
-You don't like the way he looks at you. - ... is out for your gear.
+- ... makes you nervous.
+You don't like the way he looks at you.

+- ... is out for your gear.
 Keep it close.

-- o The Gearhead Pontiak, who thinks he's so smart. - D The Fixer Sixter, who tricked you out of an artifact. - o The Stalker Kara, who left you in the Zone.
+- a The Gearhead Pontiak, who thinks he's so smart. - a The Fixer Sixter, who tricked you out of an artifact. - o The Stalker Kara, who left you in the Zone.

-- D The Boss Johammed, who pays well for jury-rigs. - o The Enforcer Elon, who is always there when you need him. - o The Stalker Yassan, who has promised to take you deep into the Zone.
+- The Boss Johammed, who pays well for jury-rigs. - The Enforcer Elon, who is always there when you need him. - a The Stalker Yassan, who has promised to take you deep into the Zone.

-- a To build something that will change the People's life forever. - o To find Eden and explore all the technical marvels hidden there. - o To build a weapon that causes widespread destruction.
+- o To build something that will change the People's life forever. - To find Eden and explore all the technical marvels hidden there. - To build a weapon that causes widespread destruction.